How much do you know about Portuguese food?

 It started off as rural worker food, as an inexpensive and easy way for laborers to have lunch while working in the fields.
 Today, it’s usually served at family and social gatherings.

-Croquettes are a popular snack or side dish in Portugal.
-They can be filled with any number of ingredients but the most traditional version is the croquete de carne or Portuguese beef croquette.
+Croquettes are a popular snack or side dish and one of the best things you can eat in Portugal.
+Portuguese croquettes can be filled with any number of ingredients but the most traditional version is the croquete de carne or Portuguese beef croquette.

-This is what the inside of the croquete de carne looks like.
+This is what the inside of a Portuguese croquete de carne looks like.
 The meat has a shredded consistency, like ragout.
+Another must-try Portuguese croquette is pastéis de bacalhau or salt cod fritters.

-A francesinha is a sauce-covered sandwich made with bread, linguica (Portuguese sausage), wet-cured ham, and steak or roast beef.
-It’s covered with melted cheese and topped with a fried egg before being drenched in a thick tomato and beer sauce.
+A francesinha is a sauce-covered Portuguese sandwich made with bread, linguica (Portuguese sausage), ham, and steak or roast beef.
+It’s covered with melted cheese and topped with a fried egg before being drenched in a thick beer and tomato sauce.
 If that doesn’t sound filling enough, it’s typically served with a generous helping of french fries.

 The word francesinha literally means “little French woman” or “frenchie” in Portuguese.
 It was inspired by the French croque-monsieur and adapted to the Portuguese palate.
 Today, it’s a dish that’s become synonymous with Porto.